Saturday, May 13, 2017

 From the 2016 Men's Singles Final Canada v New Zealand and a look at Canadian Bowler Ryan Bester, we can see that his style of delivery is rather tight to the left side of the mat.
 Front and Back view show his "Mat foot" properly placed and the far right photo show his bowl arm at the "Mat Center Line".

-Game Rules state that “once the mat is placed”, at the beginning of play, Rule 20-A says “The mat shall not be moved”, and the center of the mat must be in a direct line with the Jack.
-This line is called the “Center Line”.
+Game Rules state that “once the mat is placed”, at the beginning of play, Rule 20-A says “The mat shall not be moved”, and the center of the mat must be in a direct line with the Jack which is on the “Center Line”.
 If the jack moves of "Center Line" and the mat stays on "Center Line" you may find your style of delivery turning your body enough to create "Foot Faulting" problems.
-When practicing your delivery from a tight foot-mat position; be sure to practice your delivery on a moved jack to be sure that if it happens that your new delivery line allows for your foot to be "over the mat".
+When practicing your delivery from a tight foot-mat position; be sure to practice your delivery from the mat to a moved jack.
+In this way, if it happens; your new delivery line will allows for your foot to be "over the mat".
 Photo right from Blog 2/2 shows how much a green can be damaged.

 Example of Damage to green